Psychologist decodes the meaning behind the five most common types of dreams (and being chased could be a GOOD thing)

 Recharge your batteries

-Although it’s OK to keep your phone in your bedroom to recharge it overnight, always remember that the purpose of your bedroom is as a place to recharge your batteries, not the batteries in your phone.
+Although it’s OK to keep your phone in your bedroom to recharge it overnight, find many more at xvideos, always remember that the purpose of your bedroom is as a place to recharge your batteries, not the batteries in your phone.

 Resist the temptation to check your work emails at 3AM, otherwise your phone will be fully charged in the morning but you will have to try and get through the next day on a half charge of sleep.